Sustainability

 • Formulation of skill enhancement programs and training systems for core human resources

-• Formulation of a business continuity plan (BCP) and conduction of regular exercises
+• Formulation of a BCP and conduction of regular exercises

 • Identification of supply risks for critical raw and auxiliary materials, facilities, and supplies; and formulation of risk countermeasures